ppy/osu-wiki/wiki/Game_mode/osu!taiko/en.md

 - [Judgments](/wiki/Gameplay/Judgement/osu!taiko) determine a hit object's base scoring value (300, 100, or 0 in case of a miss).
 The value of regular and finisher hits depends on hit timing, while every other object's base value is constant.
 - [Accuracy](/wiki/Gameplay/Accuracy#osu!taiko) is dependant on judgments and shows how precise hits are.
 Late or early key presses, as well as misses, decrease overall accuracy.
-- [Combo](/wiki/Gameplay/Combo_(score_multiplier)) is a score multiplier: clearing a hit object contributes more to the total score when combo is high and vice versa.
+- [Combo](/wiki/Gameplay/Combo_(score_multiplier)) is a score multiplier: Clearing a hit object contributes more to the total score when combo is high and vice versa.
 Combo may be [broken](/wiki/Gameplay/Judgement/Combobreak) by a `MISS` judgement.
-In osu!taiko, the score multiplier derived from combo is limited and doesn't affect total score as much as it does in osu! or osu!catch.
+In osu!taiko, the score multiplier derived from combo is limited and does not affect total score as much as it does in osu! or osu!catch.
-- [Kiai time](/wiki/Gameplay/Kiai_time): in osu!taiko, kiai time increases score gain by 20%, just as it does in the original *Taiko no Tatsujin* series.
+- [Kiai time](/wiki/Gameplay/Kiai_time): In osu!taiko, kiai time increases score gain by 20%, just as it does in the original *Taiko no Tatsujin* series.

 In addition to giving score, each cleared object fills a small part of the [health bar](/wiki/Client/Interface/Health_bar), which must be at least **50% full** for a player to pass a beatmap.